angular/angular/aio/content/guide/dynamic-form.md

 Dynamic Forms

 @intro
-Render dynamic forms with FormGroup
+Render dynamic forms with FormGroup.

 @description
 We can't always justify the cost and time to build handcrafted forms,